30 Minutes or Less

 30 Minutes or Less (stylized onscreen as 30:Minutes or Less) is a 2011 American action comedy film directed by Ruben Fleischer, starring Jesse Eisenberg, Danny McBride, Aziz Ansari, Nick Swardson, Michael Peña, and Fred Ward.
 The story follows a pizza delivery boy who is strapped with a bomb and forced to, with the help of his friend, rob a bank in exchange for disarming it.
 Stuart Cornfeld, Ben Stiller, and Jeremy Kramer produced the film.

 30 Minutes or Less was released on August 12, 2011, by Sony Pictures Releasing.
 The film received mixed reviews from critics, and grossed $40 million against its $28 million budget.
-It garnered some controversy due to similarities with an incident resulting in the death of Brian Wells.
+It garnered some controversy due to similarities with the death of Brian Wells.

 Plot

-The film follows Nick Davis (Jesse Eisenberg), a man who works as a pizza delivery driver and rarely completes the "30 Minutes or Less" policy which leads to him being reprimanded by his boss.
-Nick's school teacher friend Chet (Aziz Ansari) discovers that Nick slept with his twin sister, Kate, on their high school graduation night, causing Chet to end their friendship.
+Nick Davis works as a pizza delivery driver and rarely completes the "30 Minutes or Less" policy which leads to him being reprimanded by his boss.
+Nick's school teacher friend Chet discovers that Nick slept with his twin sister, Kate, on their high school graduation night, causing Chet to end their friendship.

 Buddies Dwayne Mikowlski and Travis Cord are miserable, living under the shadow of Dwayne's domineering father, Jerry "The Major", who won over $10 million in the lottery about 10 years prior.
 Dwayne confides in lap-dancer Juicy about his contempt for his father and his presumed inheritance.

 They devise a plot to kidnap a complete stranger, to strap a bomb to his chest, and get him to get them hitman money.
 They order a pizza and wait for a driver to come to their hideout.
 When Nick arrives, Dwayne and Travis assault him and knock him unconscious.

 When Nick awakes, he is in a vest rigged with explosives, with both a timer and phone-activated detonators.
 The bomb will explode unless he gets them $100,000 within ten hours, and they also threaten to detonate the bomb if Nick notifies the police.
 Nick finds Chet, alerts him of the situation, and he reluctantly agrees to help Nick rob a bank.
-En route, Nick quits his job and then goes to say goodbye to Kate.
+En route, Nick goes to say goodbye to Kate and quits his job.

 Nick and Chet hold up the bank and flee quickly.
 Dwayne says he and Travis will meet Nick at an abandoned rail yard to make the exchange, but go to a restaurant.
 Instead, Dwayne calls Juicy to get the hit-man to go.
 Juicy and the hit man Chango arrive to pick up the money, but do not have the bomb deactivation code.
 Chet appears and knocks out Chango with a metal bar while Nick incapacitates Juicy.
 The two grab the money and escape.